Libra Group invests in historic Washington D.C. property for its new base in the US capital

 The property dates from around 1819 with subsequent work in the 1940s.
 The layout and floorplan remain virtually unchanged since initial construction and the deeds show the plot was first mentioned in 1797 when the highway which would become Thomas Jefferson Street was first planned.
 Occupying three floors, the house is currently undergoing full-scale restoration work, all sympathetic to its heritage.
 It is scheduled for completion by the end of 2017.

-“This is a rare opportunity for us to invest in a property of great historical interest and value,” commented Fidel Andueza, Head of Americas for the Libra Group.
+“This is a rare opportunity for us to invest in a property of great historical interest and value,” commented Libra Group Executive Team member, Phaedra Chrousos.
 “In recent years our activity in the US capital has increased significantly so this acquisition represents a milestone in our DC activity and signals the strategic importance of Washington D.C. to the Libra Group.”